libgdx/libgdx.github.io/wiki/start/import-and-running.md

 2. Select 'Run DesktopLauncher.main()'.
 This should fail with missing assets, because we need to hook up the assets folder first.
 3. Open up Run Configurations <br/>
   ![](/assets/images/dev/idea/0.png)
-4. Edit the Run Configuration that was just created by running the desktop project and set the working directory to point to your `core/assets` folder  (or `android/assets` if you are using an Android subproject)<br/>
+4. Edit the Run Configuration that was just created by running the desktop project and set the working directory to point to your `assets` folder <br/>
   ![](/assets/images/dev/idea/1.png)

+    On **macOS**, LWJGL3 projects require one extra step: In your Run Configuration you need to set the VM Options to `-XstartOnFirstThread`.
+Additional information can be found [here](/news/2021/07/devlog-7-lwjgl3#do-i-need-to-do-anything-else).
+    {: .notice--warning}
 5. Run your application using the run button

 ### In Eclipse: